 Humanitarian and Development Work

-Opportunities, Challenges and Prospects
+Opportunities, Challenges, and Prospects

 Latter-day Saints benefit from full religious freedom from the government and no reported instances of societal abuses of religious freedom.
-Foreign missionaries regularly serve and missionaries and members alike may freely proselyte, assemble, and worship.
+Foreign missionaries regularly serve, and missionaries and members alike may freely proselyte, assemble, and worship.

-Low literacy rates and poverty are challenges which limit local member self-sufficiency in leadership and economic self reliance but also provide opportunities for LDS humanitarian and development projects which can meet these needs in the general population and also raise public awareness of the Church, provide finding opportunities for full-time missionaries, and offer opportunities for local members to introduce friends and family in need to services provided by the Church.
-Clean water projects, wheelchair donations, education assistance, employment workshops, and medical care are potential development and humanitarian activities which have yet to be explored by the LDS Church in Benin.
+Low literacy rates and poverty are challenges that limit local member self-sufficiency in leadership and economic self-reliance.
+However, these conditions also provide opportunities for Latter-day Saint humanitarian and development projects that can meet these needs in the general population and raise public awareness of the Church, provide finding opportunities for full-time missionaries, and offer opportunities for local members to introduce friends and family in need to services provided by the Church.
+Clean water projects, education assistance, employment workshops, and additional medical care are potential development and humanitarian activities that have yet to be explored by the Church in Benin.